masternotions/masternotions.github.io/cases/Theissen.md

    nav: Legal
  - nav: Hale
  - title: The Roxy
-   text: Photos depicted are of The Roxy, although not those in this case.
+   text: Photos depicted are of The Roxy, although not the photos in this case.
 Where's Glenndo?
    image: /assets/images/theroxy.jpg
    imagelink: true
  - image: /assets/images/133_Roxy-2.jpg